vm-loop

 However, the bog was also used for other things such as softening of wood when making wagon wheels or digging for peat.
 In bogs archaeologists have found traces of sacrifices such as pots with food, gold jewellery, white stones, animals, weapons and even humans.

-Please note that events below are in danish.
+Please note that info about the events below is in danish.